harness/developer-hub/docs/continuous-integration/ci-technical-reference/upload-artifacts-to-s-3-step-settings.md

 4. In the **Value** field, input the full ARN value that corresponds with the AWS connector's ARN.
 </details>

+## Region

+Define the AWS region to use when pushing the image.

-### Bucket
+## Bucket

-The bucket name for the uploaded artifact.
+The S3 bucket name for the uploaded artifact.

-### Source Path
+## Source Path

-Path to the artifact files you want to upload.
+Path to the artifact files that you want to upload.

 You can use standard [glob expressions](https://en.wikipedia.org/wiki/Glob_(programming)) to upload multiple files.
-For example, `src/js/**/*.js` will upload all Javascript files in `src/js/subfolder-1/`, `src/js/subfolder-2`, and so on.
+For example, `src/js/**/*.js` uploads all Javascript files in matching directories, such as `src/js/subfolder-1/`, `src/js/subfolder-2`, and so on.

-### Optional Configuration
+## Optional Configuration

-Configure the following options to add additional configuration for the Step.
+Use the following settings to add additional configuration to the step.

-#### Endpoint URL
+### Endpoint URL

-Endpoint URL for S3-compatible providers (not needed for AWS).
+Endpoint URL for S3-compatible providers.
+It is not needed for AWS.

-#### Target
+### Target

-The bucket path where the artifact will be stored.

-Do not include the bucket name.
-It is specified in **Bucket**.
+The path, relative to the S3 **Bucket**, where you want to store the artifact.
+Do not include the bucket name; you specified this in **Bucket**.

-If no target is provided, the cache is saved to `[bucket]/[key]`.
+If unspecified, the cache is saved to `[bucket]/[key]`.

-#### Run as User
+### Run as User

 Set the value to specify the user id for all processes in the pod, running in containers.
-See [Set the security context for a pod](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod).
+For more information, go to [Set the security context for a pod](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-the-security-context-for-a-pod).

-#### Set container resources
+### Set Container Resources

-Maximum resources limit values for the resources used by the container at runtime.
+Maximum resources limits for the resources used by the container at runtime:

-##### Limit Memory

-Maximum memory that the container can use.
-You can express memory as a plain integer or as a fixed-point number using the suffixes `G` or `M`.
-You can also use the power-of-two equivalents `Gi` and `Mi`.
+* **Limit Memory:** Maximum memory that the container can use.
+You can express memory as a plain integer or as a fixed-point number with the suffixes `G` or `M`.
+You can also use the power-of-two equivalents, `Gi` or `Mi`.
+Do not include spaces when entering a fixed value.
+The default is `500Mi`.

-##### Limit CPU

-The maximum number of cores that the container can use.
-CPU limits are measured in cpu units.
-Fractional requests are allowed: you can specify one hundred millicpu as `0.1` or `100m`.
-See [Resource units in Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes).
+* **Limit CPU:** The maximum number of cores that the container can use.
+CPU limits are measured in CPU units.
+Fractional requests are allowed.
+For example, you can specify one hundred millicpu as `0.1` or `100m`.
+For more information, go to [Resource units in Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes).

-##### Timeout

-Timeout for the step.
-Once the timeout is reached, the step fails, and the Pipeline execution continues.ACL
+* **Timeout:** Timeout limit for the step.
+Once the timeout is reached, the step fails and pipeline execution continues.

-### See Also
+## See Also

 * [Step Skip Condition Settings](../../platform/8_Pipelines/w_pipeline-steps-reference/step-skip-condition-settings.md)
 * [Step Failure Strategy Settings](../../platform/8_Pipelines/w_pipeline-steps-reference/step-failure-strategy-settings.md)